felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Whatever the reason, I'm glad I got through my studies despite this backwards mindset, because I don't plan on doing this ever again.

-Now, my mindset is different.
-A curved spine is beautiful.
+So there you have it.
+Now you know why I believe a curved book spine is beautiful.
 It means someone gave the book the time it deserved.
-And, indirectly, if this "damaged" book is freely available on a bookshelf in the workplace, it means that person understood the book enough to part with it, and thought it was worth sharing with others.
+And, indirectly, if this "damaged" book is freely available on a bookshelf near you, it means that person understood the book enough to part with it, and thought it was worth sharing with others.